ampl/gsl/doc/statistics.rst

 .. function:: double gsl_stats_quantile_from_sorted_data (const double sorted_data[], size_t stride, size_t n, double f)

-   This function returns a quantile value of :data:`sorted_data`, a double-precision array of length *n* with stride :data:`stride`.
+   This function returns a quantile value of :data:`sorted_data`, a double-precision array of length :data:`n` with stride :data:`stride`.
 The elements of the array must be in ascending numerical order.
 The quantile is determined by the :data:`f`, a fraction between 0 and 1.
 For example, to compute the value of the 75th percentile :data:`f` should have